-Rigid command and control, along with simplified tactics and an unwillingness to rely upon individual soldier initiative, is a recipe for increased casualties, however.
+Yet rigid command and control, along with simplified tactics and an unwillingness to rely upon individual soldier initiative, is a recipe for increased casualties.
 Conservative tactics and the need to advance at the pace of blocking detachments create new vulnerabilities that enemies can exploit to inflict greater casualties than otherwise possible.

 These same vulnerabilities also limit the amount of damage done to an enemy; blocking detachments may slow rates of advancement, for example, providing scattered enemy forces time to regroup and escape encirclement.
 By slowing rates of innovation, blocking detachments impose constraints on killing proficiency, forcing belligerents to miss out on the early adoption of alternative tactics or operations that might improve loss-exchange ratios.

-The presence of blocking detachments also introduces a specific form of C2 vulnerability.
+The presence of blocking detachments also introduces C2 vulnerabilities.
 If these units are required to maintain military cohesion, then they become high priority targets.
-Given their distinctive profile on the battlefield, these units are perhaps uniquely vulnerable to counter-C2 efforts.
+Given their distinctive profile on the battlefield, these units are uniquely vulnerable to counter-C2 efforts.
 This is especially true in the modern era of warfare; these units can be found, fixed, and targeted by aircraft, drones, and electronic warfare to degrade their capabilities.
-Cracking these disciplinary units could in turn create new opportunities for desertion and defection from previously bottled up soldiers, leading to the unraveling of whole formations if not the entire fielded force.
+Cracking these disciplinary units creates new opportunities for desertion and defection from previously bottled up soldiers.
+At a minimum, targeting blocking detachments will reduce an army's battlefield flexibility by ruling out certain tactics or operations that exposes these units to discovery.
+Targeting these detachments also reduces their mobility by making it more difficult for them to move around the battle space, lengthening reaction times to setbacks that threaten to turn into routs.
+For example, American aircraft specifically sought and targeted the Special Republican Guard, Special Police, and regular Republican Guards, all of which deployed behind frontline Iraqi units with instructions to shoot deserters during the 2003 war.
+Degrading these units facilitated the desertion of tens of thousands of Iraqi conscripts.

-2.3 Reduced Training versus Lower Skill
+Reduced Training versus Lower Skill

 Another key aspect of creating power, if an unglamorous one, is training.
 Realistic training exercises are thought essential to fostering cohesion within units and imparting the skills necessary to wage combat, particularly in the modern era of sophisticated weaponry and complex combined arms operations.
-Training provides the opportunity to engrain tactical thinking and master new technologies (??, 13).
-It acts as a key mechanism of socialization in which civilians are transformed into professional soldiers, imbibing the military ethos while forming primary group bonds through shared hardships that create strong unit cohesion.
-Realistic training also increases military effectiveness by creating a familiarity with the noise and confusion of the modern battlefield, reducing the destructive nature of surprises that can shatter cohesion while also socializing soldiers into the habit of firing their weapons, something they typically are reluctant to do in the absence of prewar training (?, 49).
+Training provides the opportunity to engrain tactical thinking and master new technologies.33 It acts as a key mechanism of socialization in which civilians are transformed into professional soldiers, imbibing the military ethos while forming primary group bonds through shared hardships that create strong unit cohesion.
+Realistic training also increases military effectiveness by creating a familiarity with the noise and confusion of the modern battlefield, reducing the destructive nature of surprises that can shatter cohesion while also socializing soldiers into the habit of firing their weapons, something they typically are reluctant to do in the absence of prewar training.34